top of page

 7) Are you sure you know what you need?

-Are you one of those people who cannot articulate what they are looking for in a mate or know how to identify and articulate your needs in a relationship?
+Are you one of those people who cannot articulate what they are looking for in a mate or know how to identify and communicate your needs in a relationship?

-If so, this is definitely a reason you're single, because essentially you don't know what you're looking for and/or need in a partner.
-And just because you may be capable of making a "list", it doesn't mean you can actually identify those qualities in a mate.
+If so, this is why you're single because you don't know what you're looking for and need in a partner.
+And just because you may be capable of making a "list" doesn't mean you can identify those qualities in a mate.

 So what do you do?

-So, knowing all of this, can you honestly now answer whether you are single by choice?
-Or if you are single due to inevitable circumstance?
+1) Can you honestly now answer whether you are single by choice?